-- 9.1.1 This Environmental Report (including NTS) is being presented for public and statutory consultation for a period of six weeks commencing 3rd August 2022.
-All documents can be found at the following web address: http://www.southernassembly.ie/euprogrammes/sem2127. - 9.1.2 The Environmental Report has been issued to the relevant Consultation Bodies in Ireland.
-The Northern Ireland Government has designated the DAERA as the statutory Consultation Body and delivery of this function is led by NIEA.
-Members of the public likely to participate in SEA consultation are those affected or likely to be affected by, or having an interest in the decision-making, including relevant non-governmental organisations, such as those promoting environmental protection. - 9.1.3 The purpose of this stage is to give the public and the Consultation Bodies an opportunity to express their opinions on the findings of the Environmental Report, and to use it as a reference point in commenting on the Programme.
+- 9.1.1 The consultation version of this Environmental Report (including the NTS) was presented for public and statutory consultation alongside the Natura Impact Statement and the draft Regional Programme over the period 6 weeks in August/ September 2022. - 9.1.2 The purpose of this stage is to give the public and the Consultation Bodies an opportunity to express their opinions on the findings of the Environmental Report, and to use it as a reference point in commenting on the Programme. - 9.1.3 Consultation comments were received from: - EPA; - DHLGH; and - NIEA including the following; - DAERA Natural Environment Division (NED) (Via NIEA); - Marine Fisheries Division (Via NIEA); - Marine Plan Team (Via NIEA); - Water Management Unit (Via NIEA); - o Historic Environment Division Department for Communities (Via NIEA). - 9.1.4 These responses are reproduced in Appendix F along with a comment on how they have been accounted for in the preparation of this final Environmental Report and the Regional Programme.
 In line with the SEA Directive and Regulations, SRA must take account of the Environmental Report and of any opinions which are expressed upon it as it prepares the Programme for adoption.
+Therefore, comments received from the Consultation Bodies, members of the public and other stakeholders during the consultation process must be considered and, if appropriate, addressed in the final Regional Programme document.

+10 NEXT STEPS

-Therefore, comments received from the Consultation Bodies, members of the public and other stakeholders during the consultation process must be considered and, if appropriate, addressed in the final Programme documents. - 9.1.4 Once the Regional Programme has been adopted, a SEA Statement will be produced to provide information on how the Environmental Report and consultees' opinions were taken into account in deciding the final form of the Regional Programme.
+10.1.1 Once the Regional Programme has been adopted, an SEA Statement will be produced to provide information on how the Environmental Report and consultees' opinions were taken into account in deciding the final form of the Regional Programme.